GerardoDiana/albedo-analysis/README.md

 This repository contains samples scripts and common functions for reading and exporting Neo4j graphical data.

 ## Contents
+**UNDER CONSTRUCTION**
 TODO: replace hyperlinks
 - [GSA_AlbedoProd_GOES_075_VIS02_2000_181.nc](https://www.google.com) : the data is stored in a NetCDF file and contains the albedo (the proportion of the incident light or radiation that is reflected by a surface) over the region of South America.
 - [NetCDF_spatialGP.ipynb](https://github.com/GerardoDiana/albedo-analysis/blob/main/NetCDF_SpatialGP.ipynb) : This notebook contains the data preprocessing and model fitting and predicting of a Gaussian process using a Standard Variational Approximation method with inducing points.
-TODO: (Diana) Add a repository containing the R codes for a implementation using sp_bayes, and add a descriptsion
+TODO: Add a repository containing the R codes for a implementation using sp_bayes, and add a descriptsion
 - [r_implementation/](https://www.google.com) : directory containing R codes
 - [Written Report](https://www.google.com) : write-up for the analysis using and Bayesian exact GP.